 Make sure you take photos of all the damage before you start cleaning up.
 When you pick up the phone to call your insurance company, you'll want proof for your claim.

 "Hopefully you have insurance that covers both the physical damage and compensates you for lost business as a result of the storm," says David Waring, co-founder of the small business outlet FitSmallBusiness.com.
 "This would be in the form of coverage for your building [and its property] as well as business income insurance to replace any income the business loses as a result of the disaster."

-Regardless, Wang also advises, "whether you have insurance or not, for businesses affected by natural disasters, such as the recent hurricanes, the federal government may have assistance available, which you can explore."
-Don't forget, Wang added, "the Small Business Administration has various programs to help with disaster recovery" as well."
+Waring further advises, "Whether you have insurance or not, for businesses affected by natural disasters like hurricanes, the federal government may also have assistance available, which you can explore."
+And, Waring added, don't forget that, "the Small Business Administration has various programs to help with disaster recovery" as well."
 [Interested hard drive recovery services?
 Check out our best picks on our sister site, Business.com.]

 Get started as soon as possible

-Resist the temptation to wait for the most opportune time to start your business recovery efforts.
-Once the danger has passed and you can safely access the damages, you should.
+Resist the temptation to wait for the most opportune time to start your business recovery.
+Once the danger has passed and you can safely assess the damage, you should.

-"Every day the company or business is down, it loses money, time and clients," says Lisandra Pagan, Ph.D., an emergency preparedness consultant with Deliberate Plan Consulting.
-"Every day [owners] are not implementing a recovery plan, they are getting [further] from recovery and reopening."
-Time can be your enemy when recovering from a disaster.
+"Every day the company or business is down, it loses money, time, and clients," says Lisandra Pagan, Ph.D., an emergency preparedness consultant with Deliberate Plan Consulting.
+"Every day they are not implementing a recovery plan, they are getting further from recovery and reopening."
+Time can be your enemy when trying to recover from a disaster.

-Pagan advises that business owners "need to start with something.
+Pagan advises that business owners "start with something.
 Even if it is a limited service or offering.
-There needs to be some initial signs of recovery so clients come back, even if that means only offering one item, one service."
+There need to be some initial signs of recovery so clients come back, even if that means only offering one item, one service."

-"This will help with some money coming in that will ultimately aid with recovery, and even if it's not a lot, it is not another day you are digging the finances deeper [in the red]," she says.
+"This will help with some money coming in that will ultimately aid with recovery, and even if it's not a lot, it is not another day you are digging the finances deeper," she says.

 Along with reintroducing your service offerings, you'll need to inform clients that you're back in business.
-To reassure and keep them on your side as you fully recover, Jay Shelton, senior vice president of risk management services at Chicago-based insurance agency Assurance, recommends "keeping the company's leadership 'visible' and 'reachable.'"
+To reassure and keep them on your side as you fully recover, Jay Shelton, senior vice president of executive risk at Chicago-based insurance agency Assurance, recommends "keeping the company's leadership visible and reachable."

-During recovery, clients will have lots of questions and need lots of answers from you and your team.
-Being accessible and transparent by sharing everything you know can be the linchpin in retaining your clients through the recovery stage and beyond.
+During a recovery, clients will have lots of questions and need answers from you and your team.
+Being accessible and sharing what you know, when you know it can be the linchpin in retaining clients through the recovery stage and beyond.

-Depending on the time of year disaster hits, preparing your business's taxes may not feel like a priority.
-However, you don't want to wait too long to get your files organized.
+Depending on the time of year disaster hits, prepping for taxes may not feel like a priority.
+However, don't wait too long to organize your files.

-Eisenkraft cautions that after a disaster many small businesses "don't think about taxes and records, but they are so important to a business."
+Eisenkraft cautions that following a disaster, many small businesses "don't think about taxes and records, but they are so important to a business."

-You'll need to make sure the "business still has copies of previous tax records and good backup of the income and expense information for the current year," says Eisenkraft.
+Eiskenkraft adds that businesses will need to make sure "[they] still have copies of previous tax records and a good backup of their income and expense information for the current year," she says.
 If everything was lost, "there are ways to reconstruct missing tax records – you can obtain IRS transcripts.
 You can contact the tax preparer to get copies and any records they may have.
 You can get data from third parties, such as banks, credit card companies and vendors."

 Eisenkraft stresses, "You need to do this immediately, because as time goes on, your memory will not be as clear, and the IRS knows this.
 Get the records you can, reconstruct the rest, ensure everyone and everything is safe, and then get back to business."

-Once you've made some traction in getting your business back to normal, you want to take steps to ensure it could survive another disaster.
-All of the experts we consulted stressed that the best recovery plans are the ones made before you need them, not afterward.
+Once you've made some traction in getting your business back on track, you want to take steps to ensure it could survive another disaster.
+The experts we connected with stressed that the best recovery plans are the ones made before a crisis, not after.

-And, there is no guarantee that a business won't suffer through multiple disasters in its lifetime.
-Use this experience to put a disaster survival plan in place and update it often as your business grows.
-If you need help getting started, read our article on disaster planning tips for small businesses.
+There is no guarantee that a business won't suffer through multiple disasters in its lifetime.
+Use the experience to put a disaster survival plan in place for your business and update it often as your business grows.
+If you need help getting started, read our disaster planning tips for small businesses.